wearepush/slider/README.md

 ## License

-`rc-slider` is released under the MIT license.
+`scalable-slider` is released under the MIT license.